Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 |1

-The ICC rankings currently see West Indies captain Jason Holder at the top followed by arguably the best allrounder in world cricket currently: Ben Stokes.
+The ICC rankings currently see West Indies captain Jason Holder at the top followed by arguably the best all-rounder in world cricket currently: Ben Stokes.
 Holder has quietly built up a reputation of being a great Test cricketer along with being a smart captain.
 Every time West Indies play these days, there is a debate about his batting position.
 As a bowler, he can be a handful on a pitch that offers bounce.

-Stokes could well go on to feature in the elite list by the time he hangs up his boots but for that to happen his bowling numbers would have to improve significantly.
-He has the reputation of coming up with the crucial wickets for his team in red-ball cricket, with his characteristic lung-busting spells but a bowling average of 32.68 will need to improve for him to feature in the conversation alongside the likes Sobers and Kallis.
+Stokes could well go on to feature in the elite list by the time he hangs up his boots but for that to happen, his bowling numbers would have to improve significantly.
+He has the reputation of coming up with the crucial wickets for his team in red-ball cricket, with his characteristically lung-busting spells, but a bowling average of 32.68 will need to improve for him to feature in the conversation alongside the likes of Sobers and Kallis.

 Two Indians feature in the top five: spinners Ravindra Jadeja and R Ashwin.
 It is fair to say their graphs in this particular table are heading in opposite directions.
 Ashwin’s batting form has suffered a significant dip while Jadeja’s has improved consistently but their bowling figures are not too far apart.